grafana/k6-studio/README.md

 ## Demo

+> [!WARNING]
+> This demo is from an older version of k6 Studio but the concepts still apply.

 https://github.com/user-attachments/assets/46ccd340-804f-4aa5-b3a4-acec9f6a2dcd

 ## Installation

-Grafana k6 Studio is available for Mac and Windows (Linux support coming soon).
+Grafana k6 Studio is available for Mac, Windows and Linux.
 You can download the latest version from the [Releases page](https://github.com/grafana/k6-studio/releases).

 > [!IMPORTANT]
 > [Google Chrome](https://www.google.com/chrome/browser-tools/) needs to be installed on your machine for the recording functionality to work.